 Worldwide alert and warning for shipping delays

-Global supply chain issues mean higher prices, longer waits.
+Global supply chain issues mean higher prices and longer waits

-If you bought a new couch, car or washing machine in the past year and a half, you have heard a familiar refrain from the store manager.
+If you bought a new couch, car, or washing machine in the past year and a half, you've probably heard a familiar phrase from the store manager.

 Why is it so hard to get the products you want?

 The world is experiencing a logistics nightmare.
-It starts with the basics of manufacturing and leads to getting the product to a local warehouse and your front door.
+It starts with the basics of manufacturing and extends to getting the product to a local warehouse and your front door.

 The worldwide shortages and logistics problems we are experiencing begin with raw material production/extraction and component manufacturing delays — and the labor needed for both.

-Then, when the products are ready to go, the following link in the chain is broken.
+Then, the shipping link in the supply chain is broken when the products are ready to go.
 International ports in import countries are experiencing unprecedented congestion.
 Container ships idle offshore, waiting for a spot to unload.

 Where are all the shipping containers?

-They are waiting on a ship anchored at sea.
-Or, it was filled and is waiting its turn to board.
+They are sitting on a ship anchored at sea.
+Others were filled and are waiting their turn to board.